ostertagi/ostertagi/README.md

 - 👋 Hi, I’m @ostertagi
 - 👀 I’m interested in mobile developpement
-- 🌱 I’m currently learning Love2D
+- 🌱 I’m currently learning Defold
-- 📫 How to reach me ostertagi@yahoo.fr
+- 📫 How to reach me ab.sebbai@gmail.com

 <!---
 ostertagi/ostertagi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.